43rd ANNUAL

 • Artists may not substitute or alter the work after it has been accepted.

 • Digital images of accepted work will be retained by the Arts of the Terrace.
-We may reproduce accepted artwork for promotional purposes, in print or digital form.
+We may reproduce accepted artwork only for promotional purposes to advertise the show, in print or digital form.

 • All entries will be juried from digital images.
 Images submitted at entry should be standard digital images (JPG or PNG) and at least 1280 pixels on one edge.
 Awards will be selected from the original works of art at the show.